Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

 \subsubsection{Clutter}

 Clutter refers to unwanted radar echoes/interference from objects that are not the intended targets, such as the ground, buildings, trees, or weather phenomena like rain and snow \cite{Mark2010RadarBook}.
-These reflections can disrupt radar systems by masking or obscuring the identification of intended targets, particularly small or low-RCS objects.
+These reflections can mask or obscure the identification of intended targets, particularly small or low-RCS objects.
 Although the effect of clutter on detection can be comparable to that of noise, clutter is influenced by the environment, frequency, and transmitted signals, which may result in a distinct profile from noise \cite{Mark2010RadarBook}.
 To model the clutter, the Weibull, log-Weibull, log-normal, and $K$-distributions are commonly employed \cite{Sayama2001}.
-To reduce the impact of clutter, the radar systems use clutter rejection techniques \cite{Mark2010RadarBook}.
-These include moving target indication, Doppler filtering, constant False alarm rate, clutter maps, polarization diversity, and synthetic aperture radar \cite{Mark2010RadarBook}.
+To reduce the impact of clutter, clutter-rejection techniques can be used \cite{Mark2010RadarBook}.
+These include moving target indication, Doppler filtering, constant false alarm rate, clutter maps, polarization diversity, and synthetic aperture radar \cite{Mark2010RadarBook}.

+{For ISAC systems, clutter suppression must be addressed holistically alongside interference mitigation and communication resource allocation {\cite{liu2023integratedbook}}.
+To this end, adaptive beamforming and waveform optimization can jointly suppress clutter and multi-user interference, highlighting the synergy between classical radar processing and modern network coordination {\cite{Mark2010RadarBook}}.}